 The world is witnessing the highest levels of displacement on record.
-An unprecedented 59.5 million people around the world have been forced from home.
-Among them are nearly 20 million refugees, over half of whom are under the age of 18.
+An unprecedented 65.6 million people around the world have been forced from home by conflict and persecution at the end of 2016.
+Among them are nearly 22.5 million refugees, over half of whom are under the age of 18.
 There are also 10 million stateless people, who have been denied a nationality and access to basic rights such as education, healthcare, employment and freedom of movement.

 An agency to help Refugees

 People fleeing persecution and conflict have been granted asylum in foreign lands for thousands of years.
 The UN agency that helps refugees is UNHCR (also known as the UN Refugee Agency), which emerged in the wake of World War II to help Europeans displaced by that conflict.

 UNHCR was established on December 14, 1950 by the UN General Assembly with a three-year mandate to complete its work and then disband.
 The following year, on July 28, the legal foundation of helping refugees and the basic statute guiding UNHCR's work, the United Nations Convention relating to the Status of Refugees, was adopted.
 So instead of ending its work after three years, UNHCR has been working ever since to help refugees.

 In the 1960s, the decolonization of Africa produced the first of that continent's numerous refugee crises needing UNHCR intervention.
 Over the following two decades, UNHCR had to help with displacement crises in Asia and Latin America.
 By the end of the century there were fresh refugee problems in Africa and, turning full circle, new waves of refugees in Europe from the series of wars in the Balkans.

 In a world here nearly 20 people are forcibly displaced every minute as a result of conflict or persecution, the work of UNHCR is more important than ever before.

 Millions of Syrians displaced